1967 Detroit riot: Death of Tanya Blanding

 A four-year-old girl named Tanya Blanding was shot and killed during the riot while she huddled in the living room of her second-floor apartment, a few steps from the intersection of 12th and Euclid, in the heart of the original riot area (precinct 10).

 Sporadic sniper fire had been reported in the immediate area earlier in the evening and on the previous night.
 Guardsmen reported one of their units under fire at the intersection and believed they had pinpointed it as coming from the apartment in which Tanya and her family lived.

-As a tank of the National Guard was being moved into position directly in front of the building, one of the occupants of the Blanding apartment was said to light a cigarette.
+As a tank of the National Guard was being moved into position directly in front of the building, one of the occupants of the Blanding apartment was said to have lit a cigarette.
 Guardsmen opened fire on the apartment with rifles and the tank's .50 caliber machine gun.
 At 1:20 a.m.
 Tanya Blanding was dead.

 Sergeant Mortimer J. LeBlanc, 41, admitted firing the burst into the windows of the apartment where Tanya was found, after another Guardsman told him that sniper fire had come from there.
 Tanya's mother, June, filed a lawsuit for $100,000 in damages, on the grounds that Sgt.
 LeBlanc fired negligently into the apartment.
 He was exonerated.